BersamaMus/Healthcare-Laravel/README.md

 4. Streamline Medical Staff Coordination: It might be difficult to manage the availability, credentials, and contact information of medical professionals.
 The web application will have a special module that administrators may use to keep current and correct records of healthcare professionals.
 This will make it possible for effective staff coordination, assigning tasks, and communication, which will enhance teamwork and workflow efficiency.

-FEATURES AND FUNCTIONALITIES
+# FEATURES AND FUNCTIONALITIES

-Module 1: Patient
+1. Patient
 Allows administrators to manage patient records, including personal information, medical history, and appointments.
 Patients can securely access their own profiles to update information, view medical history, and monitor appointments.

-Module 2: Medical Resources
+2. Medical Resources
 Provides a collection of healthcare resources such as articles, guidelines, and research papers.

 Administrators can add new resources, update existing ones, list available resources, and remove outdated or irrelevant materials.

-Module 3: Appointment
+3. Appointment
 Enables patients to book appointments with healthcare providers.
 Healthcare providers can view and manage their appointment schedules, including rescheduling and cancellations.

-Module 4: Inventory Management
+4. Inventory Management
 Manage their inventory of medical supplies, equipment, and medications.

-Module 5: Medical Staff Management
+5. Medical Staff Management
 Allows administrators to manage healthcare professionals' information, including their credentials, schedules, and contact details
 Staff members can access their profiles to update availability and view assigned tasks

-ERD Diagram
+# ER Diagram

 ![New DB (4)](https://github.com/BersamaMus/Web-Project/assets/130168686/05ecd496-57d1-4f3d-8066-76b9328e8322)